MET Group

-MET Group is a Swiss-based European energy company with activities in natural gas, and power markets, focused on multi-commodity wholesale, trading and sales, renewable energy and industrial assets.
+MET Group is a Swiss-based European energy company.
+The company is organized as an unlisted joint-stock company and operates in the natural gas, electricity and liquefied natural gas (LNG) sectors.
+Its business areas include wholesale trading in various commodities, trading and distribution, as well as activities in the field of energy infrastructure and industrial plants.
 MET was founded in 2007, starting as a MOL subsidiary (Magyar Olaj- és Gázipari Nyilvánosan Működő Részvénytársaság, Hungarian Oil and Gas Public Limited Company).
-In 2022, MET Group's natural gas trading volume was 109 BCM.
+In 2025, MET Group's natural gas trading volume was 242 BCM.

 Corporate history

-MET Group was founded by Benjamin Lakatos in 2007 as an unlisted joint-stock company.
+MET Group was founded by Benjamin Lakatos in 2007.
 MET Group has been present in Zug, Switzerland since 2011.
 In early 2016, the annual gas trading volume reached 16 BCM (3.8 mi^{3}).
 MET Capital Partners AG – a company owned by Benjamin Lakatos – acquired the MET stocks in a 2018 management buyout with financial capital obtained from the Dutch ING Bank.
-In January 2020, Keppel Energy Switzerland acquired a 20 per cent stake in MET Group.
+In January 2020, Keppel Energy Switzerland acquired a 20 percent stake in MET Group.
 Keppel Energy Switzerland and MET Group have since entered into a strategic partnership.
 In November 2020, MET Group bought the Frankfurt, Germany-based natural gas storage company Gas-Union GmbH.
 Gas Union's natural gas storage capacity equals 3.4 TWh.
-In November 2022, Keppel sold half of its 20 per cent stake in MET Group to MET Management.
+In November 2022, Keppel sold half of its 20 percent stake in MET Group to MET Management.
 Since 2010, MET has been part of Handelszeitung's list of Switzerland's Top 500 companies by revenue.
 In 2022, MET placed 20th with a revenue of CHF 19.566 billion (EUR 18.1 billion).
 In November 2022, Lakatos was elected as Chairman of the Board of Directors.

-In June 2023, MET Green Assets Holding was founded in Switzerland, which comprises all MET renewable energy assets.
+In June 2023, MET Green Assets Holding was founded in Switzerland, which includes all MET renewable energy assets.
+In 2025, MET Group entered the Belgian and Dutch energy markets with the acquisition of a majority stake in energy retailer Mega, and acquired 100 percent of the shares in the German municipal gas storage company Epe (KGE).
+MET also entered the Portuguese, Albanian and Polish markets, bringing the total number of countries with local subsidiaries to 21.

+In 2026, Huibert Vigeveno took over as Group Chief Executive Officer, while Lakatos became Executive Chairman of the MET Holding Board of Directors.
+Vigeveno had previously been the Executive Chairman of Shell in China and was responsible for the takeover of BG Group.

 Business activity

+The company has two segments: Sales and Trading Segment, including Trading and Wholesale and European Sales Divisions, and Asset Segment, including Green Assets and Flexible Assets Divisions.
+The products are divided into the areas of natural gas, electricity, and LNG (liquefied natural gas).